Jesus-DSP/TAMIU-OS-Simulator-Project/PROCESS_TEST_DOCUMENTATION.md

 1. Process instance creation with constructor
 2. State transitions using updateState method
-3. Execution tracking using decrementTime method
+3. Execution using decrementTime method
-4. Getter methods for process attributes
-5. Three different scheduling algorithms
+4. Three different scheduling algorithms (FCFS, SJF, RR)
-6. Complete process lifecycle from NEW to TERMINATED
+5. State changes from NEW to READY to TERMINATED, also WAITING
-7. Preemptive scheduling (Round Robin)
-8. Non-preemptive scheduling (FCFS, SJF)
-9. Cycle-by-cycle execution output
-10. Ready queue management

-Each test case creates 7 processes, totaling 21 process instances across all algorithms, providing extensive demonstration of the Process class functionality and CPU scheduling behavior.

 ## Program Output